Berkeley-CS61B/website-sp24/projects/proj0/index.md

 ### Tilting Rules Quiz

-Your task: complete this [Google Form quiz](https://forms.gle/xW74vQnK7dZAjS6eA) to check your understanding of the tilting rules.
+Your task: complete this optional [Google Form quiz](https://forms.gle/xW74vQnK7dZAjS6eA) to check your understanding of the tilting rules.

 This quiz is not part of your 61B course grade. <!--TODO: but you need to complete it in order to request help from staff on Ed or in office hours. (maybe?) -->